open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 happen if it were mutated in place and triggered a rehash while it is being read.
 Fortunately, the way it is currently implemented in Node.js is that existing maps are never mutated; they are copied on writes.

+Should that change, the reader could be stopped mid-insert and observe a table that is half-rehashed.
+Every read on the walk is bounded and the record is validated, so the outcomes are a lookup that misses its key — the sample loses its context, which is the benign case — or a bucket that still resolves to a wrapper from the pre-rehash generation, yielding a well-formed record for the wrong context.
+The profiler cannot detect the second one, which is why a Node.js change here has to come with a new `threadlocal.schema_version`: that value is precisely what tells the profiler which invariants it may rely on.

 ### Garbage collection